coren-frankel/coren-frankel/README.md

 </table>

-<p align=center>I update this document regularly to supplement all my hidden github contributions in private repositories.
+<p align=center>I update this document semi-regularly to supplement all my hidden github contributions in private repositories.
 Plus I enjoy it.
 So let's drop it!</p>
 <h4 align=center>And since you asked, I recently finished reading:</h4>
 <table align=center>